FINNGEN/CohortOperationsShinyApp/README.md

 cache is copied into the docker image during building.
 If so, you mush keep updated the cache if it changes during development.

-Alternatively, you can never `renv::restore()` or erase “./renv/cache” folder.
-In this case, all packages will be donloaded and install during the buiilding process.
+Alternatively, you can run `renv::restore()` or erase “./renv/cache” folder.
+In this case, all packages will be downloaded and install during the building process.

 ### Move to sandbox